 Introduced in 2008, the ETS is the primary policy tool for emissions reduction in New Zealand.
-The ETS is a market-based system that operates by charging emitters for the greenhouse gases they emit
+The ETS is a market-based system that operates by charging emitters for the greenhouse gases they emit.

-The ETS is generally referred to as applying to "all sectors" and "all gases", however, a notable exception is that agricultural emissions are presently required to be reported, but are not priced, under the ETS.
+The ETS is generally referred to as applying to "all sectors" and "all gases", however, a notable exception is that agricultural emissions are not currently priced under the ETS.